-- Gift Guides- You can come up with a gift guide of your products and share it in your network.
+- Gift Guides- You can develop and share a gift guide for your products in your network.

 - Social Media Platforms- You can advertise your products and services for free on your social media platforms.
 Make sure your post is appropriate for the platform.
 If you’re promoting on a platform like Instagram.
 You’ll need a simple but effective graphic.
 The graphic should be relevant and high quality.
 We suggest using Canva.

-- Send to Your Email List- Come up with a clever subject line and craft a couple of emails to send to your list during the holiday season.
+- Send to Your Email List- Come up with a clever subject line and craft some emails for your list during the holiday season.

 - Run Ads- You can pay for a sponsored post on a social media platform to get your sale in front of more people.
 In addition to that, you can create a landing page and run ads to it using Google Ads.